How Net Revenue Management (NRM) Boosts Efficiency and Profitability

 Your customer will not care that you are implementing an NRM initiative.
 This has to be about them.
 Why should they care?
 What’s in it for them?
 Get them on-board by sharing what they can get from this.

-‘Let’s add x% to everyone’s target because that’s what NRM will deliver’.
+‘Let’s add x% to everyone’s target because that’s what Net Revenue Management will deliver’.

 In the first year, share an expectation that everyone has a debt to pay of £x.
 Build a recognition scheme around those people.
 A leaderboard, and incentives, using all carrot and no stick.
 Include peer-to-peer feedback so that those doing well can hear from their colleagues their admiration.